akeneo/pim-api-docs/content/guides/erp-connection/introduction.md

 Concerning **“hot product information”** (i.e. product information that changes frequently: such as prices or stock data), this information should be directly transmitted from your ERP solution to the eCommerce solution without going through Akeneo PIM.

-For example, **up-to-date price and stock information** of a product should never be stored in Akeneo PIM and should be transmitted directly from the ERP into the eCommerce solution.
+For example, the **up-to-date price and stock information** of a given product should never be stored in Akeneo PIM and should be transmitted directly from the ERP to the eCommerce solution.

 :::info
 For price information, Akeneo PIM has the capability of storing product price information, but only for a **“reference price”** and not an **“up-to-date”** price.
 This **reference price** is only used by PIM users for information purposes and is therefore normally never exported from the PIM to a final solution.